rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Properties of Quarks.md

 [^1]: Taken from https://tikz.net/sm_particles/Izaak by Neutelings (February 2023)

 ---

 📂 Want to see more structured notes like these?
-Help grow the project by [starring Thinkbook on GitHub](https://github.com/rajeevphysics/Thinkbook).
+Help grow the project by [starring Math & Matter on GitHub](https://github.com/rajeevphysics/Obsidan-MathMatter).

 ---